 Children often need more than firmness in order to change the tendencies of their hearts.
 They also need a vision for something better, in addition, a plan will help them do it.
 The most effective strategy for change is to work on the heart, not just the behavior.
 This involves more than pointing out a weakness.
 A good plan often requires a multi-faceted approach.
 Teaching is another key component.

-Some children act out, not because of a decision, but because of habit.
+Some children act out, not because of a decision they make, but because of habit.
 Those kids aren’t intending to be malicious.
 They need some work in the heart to develop character.
-They need to practice a new pattern of thinking and acting when faced with impulses.
+They need to practice new patterns of thinking and acting when faced with impulses.

-When a habit develops, it bypasses the decision making center of the brain and often requires a strategy to form better habits in place of unhelpful ones.
+When a habit develops, it bypasses the decision making center of the brain and often requires a strategy to form better habits to replace of unhelpful ones.
 A practical, “how to” solution can bring the actions back into the decision making center of the brain so the child can become aware of impulses and choose a different response.
 That process requires teaching.

 Some Kids Resist Change